18F/18f.gsa.gov/content/posts/2014-11-26-how-to-use-more-open-source.md

     </tr>
     <tr>
       <td>18F Consulting</td>
-      <td>A <a href="{{ site.baseurl }}/consulting/">consultancy</a> within 18F that provides services to federal program managers and other leaders who need assistance with designing and managing software acquisitions that use modern development techniques (e.g., agile, lean, open source).</td>
+      <td>A <a href="{{ "/consulting/" | url }}">consultancy</a> within 18F that provides services to federal program managers and other leaders who need assistance with designing and managing software acquisitions that use modern development techniques (e.g., agile, lean, open source).</td>
     </tr>
     <tr>
       <td>application framework</td>